 Test the Soil in the Garden

-It’s hard to believe but I will actually be seed starting at the end of January so it’s important to be ready to go in just a few weeks.
+It’s hard to believe, but I will be seed starting at the end of January, so it’s important to be ready in just a few weeks.

 Clean Workspaces, Containers, and Tools

-You can soak your containers in 9-parts water and 1-part water solution to kill micro-organisms.
+You can soak your containers in 9-part water and 1-part water solution to kill micro-organisms.

 Inventory Your Supplies and Purchase What You Need

-January is a great time to stock up on potting soil, seed starting mix, and peat moss.
+January is a great time to stock up on potting soil, seed starting mix, peat moss, and organic pest control products.

 January Garden Maintenence